M-J-Robbins/good-email-code/email-code/template.md

 {% highlight html %}
 <meta http-equiv="X-UA-Compatible" content="IE=edge">
 {% endhighlight %}
-This tells the browser which version of IE to render with.
+This told the browser which version of IE to render with.
 In theory this would only apply to webmail clients opening in IE 9 or below (although meta tags are likely to be stripped from webmail), emails viewed in browser in IE 9 or below and Outlook 2000-2003 for windows.

-It also enables media queries to work on some versions of windows phone.
+It also enabled media queries to work on some versions of windows phone.

-As the years go on I think it's getting safer and safer to remove this meta tag.